 - Languages: Spanish (native), Chinese (intermediate)

-It was noted earlier, but list your proficiency in text format rather than choosing to include a graphic.
 Graphics like the one below are unnecessary in that they don’t add to the understanding of the recruiter, and they take up valuable resume space.
-Plus, they aren't readable by an Applicant Tracking System.
+Plus, they aren't readable by an Applicant Tracking System (ATS).

 In general, don’t submit your resume without proofreading it or running it through a spell checker and grammar checker to ensure you haven’t made any linguistic errors.
 If you want to do so while getting some pointers on the overall impact of your resume, you can use our free-to-try AI-powered tool, Score My Resume.